 In truth most of the alt-coins are simply used as an alternative means for buying bitcoin, which is an absurdity in itself, since bitcoin is the easiest of all the cryptocurrencies to buy.
 Vendors who accept the one alt-coin that has achieved any traction (litecoin) are really only looking to convert it back to bitcoin anyway, so they actually have no incentive to accept anything other than bitcoin in the long run (other than to capitalise on the wealth effect of “litecoin millionaires” wanting to spend their worthless hoards).

 Bitcoin could conceivably lose 90% of its market cap in the coming months, this is just a natural growing pain, but the trickle down effect on the alt-coins will be catastrophic.
 Bitcoin has the liquidity and interest of new investment to resist an out of control freefall, whereas alt-coins simply don’t.
-A 90% decline in bitcoin immediately results in a 90% decline in alt-coins value, the panic selling of alt-coins necessarily means their sale for bitcoins, which compounds the alt-coin losses again as their bitcoin relative values also freefall.
+A 90% decline in bitcoin immediately results in a 90% decline in alt-coins value, the panic selling of alt-coins in a decentralized crypto trading platform necessarily means their sale for bitcoins, which compounds the alt-coin losses again as their bitcoin relative values also freefall.
 The result could be a 90% loss compounded by a 90% loss, for a 99% loss in value.

 So what’s the rub?
 Sure you can make some quick money on alt-coins, but don’t delude yourself.
 When shit inevitably hits the fan, the vast majority of alt-coins will trip, fall, tumble and ultimately die.
 A novel alt-coin might have a fighting chance but in the end the world only needs one crypto-coin and for the benefit of all, only actually wants one crypto-coin, so far none of the competitors are novel enough to become the dominant player.